clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

    Ensure *.native* or *.lts* is in the kernel name.

 #.
-Install the dkms bundle corresponding to the installed kernel.
+Install the DKMS bundle corresponding to the installed kernel.
+Use
-   *kernel-native-dkms* for the native kernel or *kernel-lts-dkms* for the lts kernel.
+   :command:`kernel-native-dkms` for the native kernel or :command:`kernel-lts-dkms` for the lts kernel.

    .. code-block:: bash